JairoLedezma/Grafana_postgres/README.md

 ## Step 3 - Creating our postgresql container
+```
+docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres:12
+```
+.
-- version - 12
+- version - 12 , provided by the postgres community
 - This command will pull version 12 of postgres.
-This is the most recent veriosn that grafana supports.
+This is the most recent version that grafana supports.
 You may choose from versions 9.3 - 12.
 - If you choose to run a specific version add `:<version number>` after `-d postgres:` .
 - Docker will be running on port 5432 by default.
 - Run this command in your terminal.
-```
-docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres:12
-```
-.

 - After it is downloaded it will be vailable in our docker application